 It would not last, this trip down the yellow brick road of bright shiny objects.
 Most certainly it would not, as one day a cleft did open, it nearly swallowed the earth, and a demon sprang from deep within to infest the One with delusion, leaving the rest in a dither.
 A deal was cut, the terms were rich, the end a fantasy distant, and the good times rolled as marketing arrived to save the day with instructions special ordered by design.

-Now some days in the future, this careen off course of a decade or more, is it past time for a decennial report?
+Now some days in the future, this careen off course already a decade is past, could it be time for a decennial report?
 It seems someone should care, no matter their impair, results such as these are ripe to declare.
-All the numbers are here, such as they are, from before the fall right up to the stumble.
+All the numbers are here, such as they are, from before the fall right up through the tumble.
 Though many are dead the unburied remain.
 These past ten years a scar on us all, their dimly lit tombstones now sag in a drab, shabby reddish malaise.
 The numbers indelible, tell a tale of demise, the remuneration of competence’ absence, a riddle of design less instruction and marketing less product.

 First the strategy, a vintage gambit if ever, as hype hurled cryptically in language of old, precisely it would seem ten years ago the new ‘clear business strategy’ was pronounced.
 The components so curious, just read them and behold.
 It will gobsmack you today, knowing as we do.
 Imagine our fright just then at the sight, before the decade could even decay, these planks beaten boorishly by a frightful loudspeaker: